 The Retention Center replaces the Early Warning System feature with easy workflows, while all existing Early Warning System data and rules are retained.

-This video explains how to monitor and contact students, view and modify default rules for alerts, and create new rules.
+Video: Retention Center in Blackboard explains how to monitor and contact students, view and modify default rules for alerts, and create new rules.

 As the new term begins, get early insight into student performance.
 Check the overall academic health of your class in the main table and see who is struggling.
 With just a glance, find out who needs your help and drill in to see their specific areas of difficulty.
 You can contact at-risk students immediately and flag those you want to monitor closely.
 As you observe their progress and send emails, you can also keep track of this correspondence and make notes about each student in the Retention Center.